dalek-cryptography/curve25519-dalek/README.md

 review by other qualified cryptographers to be considered in any way, shape, or form, safe.

-**USE AT YOUR OWN RISK**
+**USE AT YOUR OWN RISK.**

-## A Note on Signature Malleability
+### A Note on Signature Malleability

-The signatures produced by this library are malleable, as defined in [the original paper](https://ed25519.cr.yp.to/ed25519-20110926.pdf):
+The signatures produced by this library are malleable, as discussed in [the original paper](https://ed25519.cr.yp.to/ed25519-20110926.pdf):

 ![](https://github.com/isislovecruft/ed25519-dalek/blob/develop/res/ed25519-malleability.png)